-Shrubs, plants, trees or flowers are not permitted to be planted over any grave or in any part of the Cemeteries unless agreed by the Environmental Services Manager.
+Shrubs, plants, trees or flowers are not permitted to be planted over any grave or in any part of the cemeteries unless agreed by Bereavement Services.

-Each individual body whether an adult or child must be brought into the Cemeteries in a separate coffin.
+Each individual body whether an adult or child must be brought into the cemeteries in a separate coffin.
 The only exceptions to this rule will be: